 Typically, this means you'll be serving food buffet style, which will cut down on costs incurred by hiring servers to pass out the food by a traditional caterer.

-My husband and I chose a local mom and pop restaurant who specialized in southern style barbecue, fried chicken, mashed potatoes, macaroni and cheese, etc — we were able to feed our large group of wedding guests (150 guests) for about $17 per person, buffet style.
+Choosing a local mom and pop restaurant who specialized in southern style barbecue, fried chicken, mashed potatoes, macaroni and cheese, etc — we were able to feed our large group of wedding guests (150 guests) for about $17 per person, buffet style.
 I've seen wedding catering prices at $50 – $100 per person – so we saved a significant amount.

 There are lots of food options for weddings from restaurants that can be wallet-friendly as well!
 Consider a taco bar from your favorite Mexican restaurant, or select a variety of pasta from a local Italian restaurant.
 Often they will even include the serving dishes needed to set up the food on the buffet.
 Granted, they might not be the fanciest chaffing dishes, but if your budget is tight it's definitely a great option.